flutter-it/docs/docs/documentation/watch_it/more_watch_functions.md

 - Each is optimized for its specific use case
 :::

+### Using watch() Just to Trigger Rebuilds

+Sometimes you don't need the return value - you just want to trigger a rebuild when a Listenable changes:

+<<< @/../code_samples/lib/watch_it/watch_trigger_rebuild_example.dart#example

+**Key points:**
+- `watch(controller)` triggers rebuild when controller notifies
+- We don't use the return value - just call `watch()` for the side effect
+- The widget rebuilds, so `controller.text.length` is always current
+- Button enable/disable state updates automatically

 ## watchPropertyValue - Selective Updates

 Only rebuild when a specific property changes: